ZexiXin/CYBR8420/Requirement of SSE.md

   ![Misuse of view report](image/misusereport3.png)

-  **Assess misuse case along with the OSS project:** After reviewing documentation and codebase of the OSS project, there are some basic security functions in the Croc that can   prevent several malicious movements.
-In the above misuse case, the user is trying to view the report as we described in the user diagram.
-Similarly, the hacker wants to         grant unauthorized access to the user’s report, so to prevent hackers access, the Croc app does provide a passcode mechanism to assist users to protect the confidentiality of   reports.
-In this case, hackers can brute force users' passcode which threatens the security of passcodes.
-Fortunately, Corc allows users to customize their own complicated     passcode, so using brute force is hard to break the stronger passcode.
-Generally, hackers will stop accessing users’ reports in this stage, but it is still possible for         hackers to decrypt the customized passcode.
-Therefore, the report can be actually compressed by Croc.
-In other words, even though hackers can break the stronger passcode, the   compress process prevent hacker to access file.

   4. Receiver enters generated passcode **VS** attacker attempts to get remote control and gather data on users.
   ![Misuse of receivers passcode](image/MisuseCase4.jpeg)
   5. Receiver attempts to download file **VS** attacker attempts to change/swap file.